MGDIS/kendo-elasticsearch/README.md

 This example illustrates passing a ElasticSearch mapping instead of kendo fields definitions.

-The datasource will automatically transform one in the other.
+The datasource will automatically transform one into the other.

 See [the source code](./demos/mapping.html).